MartTave/DoorsManager/readme.md

 To launch the server, you first need to run the database server.
 You can then run `npm run start` to start the webserver.

 By default, the webserver will start on the port **3000**, but you can change this in the [server](./backend/server.ts) file

+## Tests

+To run tests, you can just run the command : `npm run test`